shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 When you click **Run Setup** on the above screen, Desktop will begin to download and install all of the required components of your configuration.
 The installation process could take several minutes to complete.
 Once complete, you will have a local copy of the entire project configuration that you will modify in the following steps.

-The configuration location you specified during the Desktop installation tutorial is recorded in Shotgun in the Pipeline Configurations page for your project.
+The configuration location you specified during the Desktop installation tutorial is recorded in {% include product %} in the Pipeline Configurations page for your project.

 {% include figure src="./images/tutorial/image_10.png" caption="The Pipeline Configuration entity in Shotgun" %}